shangan23/fhir-java/README.md

-# Coding FHIR in Mirth
+# Coding FHIR in Basic Java

 This Jar facilitated mirth programmers to invoke FHIR rest service with very simple invocation...